openrsp/openrsp/doc/source/openrsp_api.rst

    :type open_rsp: OpenRSP\*
    :param num_pert: number of all perturbations involved in calculations
    :type num_pert: QInt
-   :param perturbations: all perturbations involved in calculations
+   :param pert_labels: labels of all perturbations involved in calculations
-   :type perturbations: QInt\*
+   :type pert_labels: QInt\*
    :param pert_max_orders: maximum allowed orders of all perturbations
    :type pert_max_orders: QInt\*
    :param pert_sizes: sizes of all perturbations up to their maximum orders,